Female infanticide in China

-China has a history of female infanticide spanning 2,000 years.
+China has a history of female infanticide which spans 2,000 years.
 When Christian missionaries arrived in China in the late sixteenth century, they witnessed newborns being thrown into rivers or onto rubbish piles.
 In the seventeenth century Matteo Ricci documented that the practice occurred in several of China's provinces and said that the primary reason for the practice was poverty.
-The practice continued into the 19th century and declined precipitously during the Communist era, but has reemerged as an issue since the introduction of the one-child policy in the early 1980s.
-The 2020 census showed a male-to-female ratio of 105.07 for mainland China, a record low since the People's Republic of China began conducting censuses.
+The practice continued into the 19th century and declined precipitously after the proclamation of the People's Republic of China, but reemerged as an issue after the PRC government introduced the one-child policy in the early 1980s.
+The 2020 census showed a male-to-female ratio of 105.07 to 100 for mainland China, a record low since the People's Republic of China (PRC) began conducting censuses.
+Every year in the PRC and India alone, there are close to two million instances of some form of female infanticide.

 History

+Confucianism has an influence on female infanticide in China.
+The fact that male children work to provide for their elderly and that certain traditions are male-driven lead many to believe they are more desirable.

 19th century

-During the 19th century the practice was widespread.
+During the 19th century, the practice was widespread.
 Readings from Qing texts show a prevalence of the term ni nü (to drown girls), and drowning was the most common method used to kill female children.
 Other methods used were suffocation and starvation.
 Exposure to the elements was another method: the child would be placed in a basket which was then placed in a tree.
 Buddhist nunneries created "baby towers" for people to leave a child.
-In 1845 in the province of Jiangxi, a missionary wrote that these children survived for up to two days while exposed to the elements, and that those passing by would ignore the screaming child.
-Missionary David Abeel reported in 1844 that between one fourth and one third of all female children were killed at birth or soon after.
+In 1845, in the province of Jiangxi, a missionary wrote that these children survived for up to two days while exposed to the elements and that those passing by would ignore the screaming child.
+Missionary David Abeel reported in 1844 that between one-fourth and one-third of all female children were killed at birth or soon after.